gklyne/I-D/app/app.md

 in-memory access or mapping paths to the extracted archive on the local file system.

-Resolution of an app URI within an implementation SHOULD:
+Implementations that support resolving app URIs SHOULD:

 1. Fail with the equivalent of _Not Found_ if the authority is unknown.
 2. Fail with the equivalent of _Gone_ if the authority is known, but the content of the archive is no longer available.